a touch of william - the photography, poetry, and philosophies of william

 wsharing.com STATEMENT

 The obvious addition of some photo numbers and title page lettering have been made electronically.
-Also, images may be cropped in the process of artistically designing a page or grouping.
+Also, images may be cropped or feathered in the process of artistically designing a page or grouping.
 However, the images themselves are not altered from the original.
 Therefore, the above statement still holds for all photos you see throughout the site, unless it is noted otherwise on that page.
-See note at bottom.
+See note about backgrounds at bottom.

 Wherever you use or display my photography (or poetry) it should be accompanied by one of the following acknowledgements: